withastro/docs/src/pages/en/install/auto.md

 Use the arrow keys (up and down) to navigate to the template you want to install, then press return (enter) to submit.

+> Want to check out the templates in your browser before choosing?
+Visit [astro.new](https://astro.new/)

 ### Install Dependencies (optional)
 The wizard will offer to run an `install` command for you at this time, which is optional.